Korean Number Systems: Native vs Sino-Korean Numbers – When to Use Which

 • 1,000,000,000,000: 일조

-There are two ways to say “zero” in Korean.
+Additionally, there are two ways to say “zero” in Korean.
 One is 영 and the other is 공.
 Similar to English, we often say “oh” or “zero.”

 But 영 is used when you would need to say “zero,” like in math problems.